-At the time of his passing, I didn’t think to hang on to one of Dad’s saws, but I knew I had to have a circular saw at some point as I built my own tool collection.
+At the time of his passing, I didn’t think to hang on to one of Dad’s saws.
+However, I knew I’d eventually get the best circular saw I could afford at some point as I built my own tool collection.
 By the way, in Dad’s house, we always referred to a circular saw as a “Skilsaw”.
 I didn’t know the generic term until my early twenties.
 Skilsaw has always been synonymous with 7-1/4″ cutting for my father’s and part of my generation.
 Even today, I have to stop and think before I start talking on this subject.
 For this review, however, I get to use the term without any issues.

 Editor’s note: If you haven’t heard, Chervon acquired the Skil and Skilsaw brands, so look for some brand new tools to come out in 2017 and beyond.